-Access to Justice Week Comes to Alberta
+Celebrate Access to Justice Week in Alberta

 Many Canadians suffer due to a lack of access to justice.
 They face obstacles including a lack of fluency in English, physical distance from justice services, economic barriers, and distrust of legal institutions.

 An important conversation is underway about what access to justice means and how to provide it to all Canadians.
-Ontario, Saskatchewan and British Columbia each have a week in October dedicated to Access to Justice – and now Alberta is joining the movement, too.
+Ontario, Saskatchewan and British Columbia each have a week dedicated to Access to Justice – and now Alberta is joining the movement, too.

 - Report launches,